HL7/case-reporting/input/pagecontent/reportability_response_narrative_guidance.md

 >
 > **For the triggered condition:**
 >
-> "&lt;[Relevant reportable condition name](StructureDefinition-rr-relevant-reportable-condition-plandefinition-definitions.html#PlanDefinition.goal.addresses)&gt;" was determined not to be reportable for a triggered condition to to "&lt;[responsible agency name](StructureDefinition-rr-responsible-agency-organization.html#Organization.name)&gt;".
+> "&lt;[Relevant reportable condition name](StructureDefinition-rr-relevant-reportable-condition-plandefinition-definitions.html#PlanDefinition.goal.addresses)&gt;" was determined not to be reportable for a triggered condition to "&lt;[responsible agency name](StructureDefinition-rr-responsible-agency-organization.html#Organization.name)&gt;".
 This may be because it is not on the list of reportable conditions for the relevant Public Health Agency or the information provided at the time of this report does not meet reporting criteria.
 >
 > *If multiple Routing Entities are preesent change text to include each separated by:* "and to":
 >